eudaq/eudaq/CONTRIBUTING.md

 git remote add origin https://github.com/[YOUR GITHUB USER HERE]/eudaq git remote -v show
 ```
-* create and checkout a new branch for the feature you are developing based on the ```master``` branch:
+* create and checkout a new branch for the feature you are developing based on the ```v2-dev``` branch:
 ```
-git branch my_feature_branch master git checkout my_feature_branch
+git branch my_feature_branch v2-dev
+git checkout my_feature_branch
 ```

 * now edit away on your local clone!
 But keep in sync with the development in the upstream repository by running
 ```
-git pull upstream master
+git pull upstream v2-dev
 ```
 on a regular basis.
-Replace ```master``` by the appropriate branch if you work on a separate one *within the main repository*.

 * Commit often using a descriptive commit message in the form of
 ```